 WP OR WF

-A student who registers, but does not attend class(es), or who withdraws for any reason after attending class(es), will not receive credit unless officially withdrawn by submitting a written notice of withdrawal to the Office of the Dean of their respective school.
+A student who registers but does not attend class(es), or who withdraws for any reason after attending class(es) will not receive credit unless officially withdrawn by submitting a written notice of withdrawal to the office of the dean of their respective school.
 The effective date of withdrawal will be the date on which the withdrawal notice is received by the respective dean.
-The percentage of credit refunded will be determined by this date.
-Tuition, room and board costs will be credited according to the schedule below.
+The percentage of tuition credited will be determined by this date.
+Tuition, Room and Board costs will be credited according to the schedule below.

-Important note: Withdrawals require the completion of the withdrawal form.
-Notifying your academic advisor or faculty member of your intention to withdraw, without completing the proper form, does not constitute an authorized withdrawal.
-Unauthorized withdrawal results in failure of all courses
+Withdrawals require the completion of the withdrawal form.
+Notifying your academic advisor or faculty member of your intention to withdraw without completing the proper form does not constitute an authorized withdrawal.

 For purposes of determining the percentage of credit, the first week of classes will be considered the start of the semester upon which credits will be based.